Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Alpaca cuteness on a farm

 Head to the Alpaca Hacienda, a 10-minute drive from Old Town, and discover the adorable alpaca underbite while learning all about the family ranch.
-For animal lovers looking for things to do in Temecula, book a private tour or join their public tours which include a presentation followed by plenty of time to interact with the animals and take pictures.
+For animal lovers, I’d suggest booking a private tour or joining their public tours, which include a presentation followed by plenty of time to interact with the animals and take pictures.

-On your way there, I recommend stopping by one of the vineyards for a well-rounded excursion.
+On your way there, stop by one of the vineyards for a well-rounded excursion.

 Wine Country Trails By Horseback